Crisis Core: FF7 Reunion (Review and Christian thoughts)

 The side missions in this game were pretty boring.
 And there are so many of them.
 There was no way we could get them all done.
 There were a couple of fun ones, though, like the summon missions or the ones where you get to see Yuffie from FF7, but here as a child.

-I would rate this game 9.5/10, and the age rating is typically around teens and up.
+I would rate this game 8/10, and the age rating is typically around 13 and up.
 I hope this post has helped anyone or sparked you're curiosity to play.
 (It took a while to write.)
 The game has such a happy feel and is so much lighter than the other FF7 games or any other Anime games.
 I loved this game, and the ending, even knowing it from the start, still got me a lil choked up.
 And I'm so glad Zack could finally live out his dream.

 "Hey, would you say I became a hero?"